 In order to illustrate our statement, let us directly take the simplest case as an example.
-Considering a pure state quantum system described by a conformal field theory that has a holographic dual, we divide a subregion $A$ into two parts, ${{A_1}}$ and ${{A_2}}$, see figure.\ref{fig1}.
+Considering a pure state quantum system described by a conformal field theory that has a holographic dual, we divide a subregion $A$ into two parts, ${{A_1}}$ and ${{A_2}}$, see figure \ref{fig1}.
 From the definition of the PEE, we know that ${s_A}\left( {{A_1}} \right)$ represents the contribution of ${A_1}$ to the entanglement entropy $S\left( A \right)$ between $A$ and its complement.
 Similarly, ${s_A}\left( {{A_2}} \right)$ represents the contribution of ${A_2}$ to $S\left( A \right)$.
-And we have \be \left( {{A_1}} \right) + {s_A}\left( {{A_2}} \right) = S\left( A \right)\ee As pointed out in~\cite{Kudler-Flam:2019oru}, this idea is very similar to the idea of bit threads in the physical picture.
+And we have \be \left( {{A_1}} \right) + {s_A}\left( {{A_2}} \right) = S\left( A \right) .\ee As pointed out in~\cite{Kudler-Flam:2019oru}, this idea is very similar to the idea of bit threads in the physical picture.
 Let us investigate this situation more clearly from the perspective of the locking thread configuration.

 Suppose we now want to construct a bit thread configuration that can lock a set of boundary subregions $I = \left\{ {{A_1},{A_2},{A_1}{A_2}} \right\}$ simultaneously (where we denote $A = {A_1} \cup {A_2} = {A_1}{A_2}$), described by a multiflow mathematically.
-Given the well-known zero-divergence property of multiflow, this is equivalent to require a thread configuration that maximizes the flux on the RT surfaces associated with each boundary subregion.
+Given the well-known zero-divergence property of multiflow, this is equivalent to requiring that a thread configuration maximizes the flux on the RT surfaces associated with each boundary subregion.
 Note that since the RT surface itself is an extremal surface with minimal area, according to the max flow-min cut theorem, this is also equivalent to require the thread configuration to satisfy that the thread flux on each involving RT surface is exactly equal to its area.
-From the perspective of RT surfaces, it is easy to see from the figure.\ref{fig1} that the above locking problem is also equivalent to require to lock the set $I = \left\{ {{A_1},{A_2},{A_c}} \right\}$(where we denote the complement of $A$ as ${A_c}$), this is because in a pure state, we have $S\left( A \right) = S\left( {{A_c}} \right)$.
+From the perspective of RT surfaces, it is easy to see from the figure \ref{fig1} that the above locking problem is also equivalent to requiring the bit thread configuration to lock the set $I = \left\{ {{A_1},{A_2},{A_c}} \right\}$(where we denote the complement of $A$ as ${A_c}$), this is because in a pure state, we have $S\left( A \right) = S\left( {{A_c}} \right)$.